kyob/LMSTauronPowerOutagesPlugin/README.md

 * Copy files to `<path-to-lms>/plugins/`
 * Run `composer update` or `composer update --no-dev`
 * Go to LMS website and activate it `Configuration => Plugins`
-* Set data with best suits to you in file `modules/poweroutages.php`

 ## How to add your area?